decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

 import { SyncDeployment } from '@dcl/schemas';

 // Warning: (ae-forgotten-export) The symbol "SnapshotsFetcherComponents" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ReconnectionOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "PointerChangesDeployedEntityStreamOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "IJobWithLifecycle" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "CatalystDeploymentStreamComponent" needs to be exported by the entry point index.d.ts
-//
-// @public
-export function createCatalystPointerChangesDeploymentStream(components: SnapshotsFetcherComponents & {
-    deployer: IDeployerComponent;
-}, contentServer: string, options: ReconnectionOptions & PointerChangesDeployedEntityStreamOptions): IJobWithLifecycle & CatalystDeploymentStreamComponent;

-// Warning: (ae-forgotten-export) The symbol "IProcessedSnapshotsComponent" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "createProcessedSnapshotsComponent" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export function createProcessedSnapshotsComponent(components: Pick<SnapshotsFetcherComponents, 'processedSnapshotStorage' | 'logs' | 'metrics'>): IProcessedSnapshotsComponent;

 // Warning: (ae-forgotten-export) The symbol "SynchronizerOptions" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)